catarak/catarak.github.io/source/_posts/2015-01-04-solving-tic-tac-toe.markdown

 Now you know how to solve Tic-Tac-Toe!
 Yay!

-If you want to try to find possible flaws in my logic, or look more at my implementation of Tic-Tac-Toe, please check out the [Github repository](https://github.com/catarak/tic-tac-toe/).
+If you want to try to find possible flaws in my logic, or look more at my implementation of Tic-Tac-Toe, please check out the `heuristic-solution` branch on my [Github repository](https://github.com/catarak/tic-tac-toe/).
 Or, if you know of a better way to solve this, let me know.